PeterDrake/liber_pythonis/level_i/markdown/lineplot.md

 A ***line plot*** is a way to visualize data using points connected with line segments.
 A common use of line plots is to visualize a quantitative variable that changes over time.
 Time is appears on the horizontal axis, and the variable of interest appears on the vertical axis.

 ## Example
-In this example the observational unit is a single child, and the variables are time (in months) and the height of the child at a given time (in inches).
+In this example the observational unit is a single child, and the variables are time (in months), and the height of the child at a given time (in inches).

 | time | height |
 |-----|--------|